enthought/traitsui/docs/source/traitsui_user_manual/handler.rst

 Whenever TraitsUI creates a window or panel from a View, a UIInfo object is created to act as the Handler's reference to that window and to the objects whose :term:`trait attribute`\ s are displayed in it.
-This object holds a reference to the UI instance in it's **ui** trait, and whether the or not the UI has been initialized in the **initialized** trait.
+This object holds a reference to the UI instance in its **ui** trait, and whether or not the UI has been initialized in the **initialized** trait.
 Additionally, this object is dynamically assigned trait attributes which correspond to: